 Intellectually Stimulating Projects

-Brain Teasers or Major Technical Challenges – this type of project is more complex technical or rank related problem.
-Often I am the 4th or 5th person they call and others have not been able to solve it.
+Brain Teasers or Major Technical Challenges – this type of project is a more complex technical or rank-related problem.
+Often I am the 4th or 5th person they call and others have been unable to solve it.